qbicsoftware/research-data-management/docs/confounding-variables.md

 ### Rename a confounding variable

-To remove a confounding variable, navigate to your experiment, open the _Confounding Variables_ tab and click on **Edit** in the top right corner.
+To remove a confounding variable, navigate to your experiment, open the _Confounding Variables_ and click on **Edit** in the top right corner.
 Each row corresponds to one confounding variable.
 When you change the name of a confounding variable, the variable levels are kept and only the variable name changes.

 ### Delete a confounding variable

-To remove a confounding variable, navigate to your experiment, open the _Confounding Variables_ tab and click on **Edit** in the top right corner.
+To remove a confounding variable, navigate to your experiment, open the _Confounding Variables_ and click on **Edit** in the top right corner.
 Each row corresponds to one confounding variable.
 By removing a row and clicking on **Confirm**, you can delete the confounding variable.

 !!!warning